 Requires IMMEDIATE medical assessment!

 Difficulty breathing may include symptoms such as wheezing, choking, and a feeling of not getting enough air into lungs.
 Dyspnoea indicates a conscious appreciation of increased work done during breathing; principal factors in SOB are an increased work of breathing, increased ventilatory drive, impaired muscle function.
+If recieving or recieved Immunotherapy go to guideline 24 on P31.

 Questions: